By Matthew Barber

 2003 JOHN GASSNER AWARD WINNER — Outstanding New American Play

 When two unhappy London housewives rent a villa in Italy for an impulsive holiday away from their husbands, they recruit a pair of independent upper-class women to share the cost and the experience.
-Alone together under the Mediterranean sun, all four women clash — and then begin to bloom — until men once again upset the balance.
+There, among the wisteria blossoms and Mediterranean sunshine, the women clash — and then begin to bond and bloom — until men once again upset the balance.
 A classic fable of loss, hope, and romantic rebirth.

 Romantic Comedy in two acts